-Haptic feedback can be utilized to improve the look and feel of your application by providing a vibrating reaction for each drag, scroll, and click.
+Haptic feedback can improve your application's look and feel by providing a vibrating reaction for each drag, scroll, and click.
 However, it is crucial for software developers to know when this feature might be useful and when it can be distracting.

 For instance, giving consumers a slight vibration when your software completes a task successfully might enhance the UX.
 On the other hand, using repeated pulses for the same scenario might become annoying.

 Mobile games gain the most from this inclusion because gaming companies previously tested haptic feedback on consoles like the PlayStation and Xbox.
 When you battle an adversary or complete a level, the vibrations and prompts in mobile games might offer useful feedback to the player.